ramenengine/afkit/README.md

 - [Allegro 5.2.3 Documentation](http://liballeg.org/a5docs/5.2.3/)
 - [Allegro 5.0 Documentation on allegro.cc](https://www.allegro.cc/manual/5/) - Integration with the forums.
 Will likely be out-of-date in places
 - [Allegro.cc forum](https://www.allegro.cc/forums) - A very helpful and fairly active community.
 And gladly, language-agnostic.
-- [FMOD 5 documentation](http://www.fmod.org/documentation/#content/generated/lowlevel_api.html) - Functions are organized as classes and methods but they map logically to the C function interface which the bindings use.
 - [The DPANS94 Forth Standard](http://dl.forth.com/sitedocs/dpans94.pdf)